harryho/blog-hugo/content/coding/f-sharp/fsharp-note-6.md

 let sum = sumGreatest [1; 2; 3] [3; 2; 1]
 printfn "The sum of the greater of each pair of elements in the two lists is %d." sum
+// output
+// The sum of the greater of each pair of elements in the two lists is 8.

 // List.fold and List.scan differ in that List.fold returns the final value of